Experience Tranquility and Beauty: Premier Bird Watching, Refuges, and Observatory's in NJ!

-New Jersey Bird Watching Observatory's
+A Guide to New Jersey Bird Watching refuges and Observatory's

-The top bird watching activity centers and wildlife refuges in New Jersey that offer endless opportunities for bird watchers looking for a day trip or activity to complement your vacation.
+Listed here are the top bird watching activity centers and wildlife refuges in New Jersey that offer endless opportunities for bird watchers looking for a day trip or activity to complement your vacation.

 New Jersey with over 465 species of birds and a major seasonal migration path for birds and waterfowl offers many exciting and educational opportunities for bird watchers of all skill levels and ages.